ON THIS PAGE

 More details can be found on the OAK Viewer Documentation page.

-(Optional) Connect to Hub
+Optional: Connect to Luxonis Hub

 If you need to factory reset your OAK4 device, you can do so by pressing the hardware reset button while the device is powered on: